nathan-assefa/Online_store/README.md

 4. Create a MySQL database for the application.

 5. Update the database connection configuration in the config.py file:
+    SQLALCHEMY_DATABASE_URI = 'mysql://username:password@localhost/database_name'

+Replace username, password, and database_name with your own MySQL database credentials.

+6. Start the application:

+The application will be accessible at http://localhost:5000.

+Once the application is up and running, you can access it in your web browser by navigating to http://localhost:5000.
+From there, you can create an account, browse products, and add them to your cart.

 ## Contributing